csuermann/node-red-contrib-virtual-smart-home/readme.md

 - devices removed from the Node-RED canvas will also be removed from Alexa.
 Orphaned devices can also be manually removed from Alexa via the Node-RED editor.
 - changes made to virtual device types and names will immediately be picked up by Alexa.
-- local state changes of devices get synchronized with Alexa
+- local state changes of devices (e.g. thermostat values) get synchronized with Alexa
 - secure communication with the IoT cloud through individually provisioned certificates